Thursday, November 24, 2011

 Tuesday, April 6, 2010

-Thanks to IP Osgoode, who have profiled our recently published work in the University of Ottawa Law & Technology Journal on the push-pull between obviousness and inventiveness in pharmaceutical litigation.
+Thanks to IP Osgoode for profiling our work in the University of Ottawa Law & Technology Journal on the push-pull between obviousness and inventiveness in pharmaceutical litigation.

 A couple paragraphs from the article: